jeremysrand/BuGS/BuGS/Read.Me.md

 From the first level, a spider will appear randomly on the right edge of the play area and move towards the left or vice versa.
 The spider moves jerkily up, down or on diagonals in an unpredictable way.
 Best to stay behind a spider because they never backtrack.
 You get 300, 600 or 900 points for shooting a spider depending on how close they were to you when you shot it.
 At higher scores, the spider will restrict its movement to fewer rows at the bottom of the screen making it more likely to collide with you.
 You do not need to shoot spiders to clear levels and you can choose to just avoid them.

 From the second level, a flea may appear and drop from the top of the screen down to the bottom, depositing mushrooms randomly behind it.
 A flea appears if the number of mushrooms in the bottom part of the screen drops below a particular threshold and they will continue to drop until enough mushrooms exist there.
 If you shoot a flea once, it accelerates and drops at you extra quickly.
-You must shoot them twice to destry them.
+You must shoot them twice to destroy them.
 At higher scores, the flea is always fast but only takes one shot to destroy.
 Also at higher scores, the number of mushrooms required at the bottom of the screen goes up leading to more fleas.
 A flea adds 200 points to your score but as with spiders, you can choose to just avoid them.

 From the third level, a scorpion may appear on the right side of the screen and move to the left or vice versa.
 The scorpion only ever travels across a single row on the screen and always on the upper part of the game play area so you never need to worry about colliding with a scorpion.
 But a scorpion poisons any mushroom it passes over.
 A poisoned mushroom changes colour and whenever a centipede touches a poisoned mushroom, it will just drop straight down towards the bottom of the screen, passing through mushrooms which may in the way.
 In order to "heal" the centipede, you must shoot the head segment.
 If you do not, it will reach the bottom of the screen and then move up row by row and down again like a normal centipede.
 Note that a poisoned centipede that reaches the bottom of the screen does not trigger the addition of random single centipede segments.
 It is not a bad idea to try to destroy poisoned mushrooms.
 Shooting a scorpion awares 1000 points.
 At higher scores, the scorpion will sometimes cross the screen twice as quickly making it harder to hit.